DCC-EX/dcc-ex.github.io/docs/ex-commandstation/development/microcontrollers.rst

 Further to this, the NUCLEO series of development boards also provide Arduino Uno compatible header sockets, meaning existing motor (and other) shields can just plug straight in, providing they are 3v3 compatible (see note above).

+All of the NUCLEO series being considered as a future |DCC-EX| platform have a great deal more RAM (128KB to 256KB vs 8KB for a Mega), double or more FLASH (512KB to 2MB) for program storage, and much faster CPU speed (100 to 180Mhz) than the current AVR-based UNO and Mega.

+With those attributes comes the potential to support much larger EX-RAIL scripts, more Withrottle connections, and many new features.

 NUCLEO-F411RE and NUCLEO-F446RE
 -------------------------------

 The majority of the current development work with the Nucleo series has been focused on the NUCLEO-F411RE as it most closely resembles the ubiquitous Arduino Uno form factor, including having Uno compatible header sockets in addition to Morpho pins for a larger I/O footprint than the Uno.
-It has 50 I/O pins compared with the Uno's 20.

-For most use cases, this is also a suitable substitution for an Arduino Mega, as despite its larger footprint, the Mega only provides 20 more I/O pins than the F411RE.
+The F411RE has 50 I/O pins compared with the Uno's 20, and only 20 less than the Mega despite its diminuitive size.
+For most use cases it is therefore a suitable substitute for an Arduino Mega.

 There are larger NUCLEO footprints available (see below), which have many more pins than an Arduino Mega.

 A good summary if the F411RE is available on the `arm MBED Nucleo-F411RE <https://os.mbed.com/platforms/st-nucleo-f411re/>`_ page.